X

 Ryan Martin

-Prior to LDR, Ryan practiced as an attorney with Vinson & Elkins LLP, where he specialized in representing publicly traded companies and private equity firms in their negotiation and execution of M&A and other corporate transactions and ongoing related governance work; and representing public companies in takeover defense campaigns and negotiations in the context of hedge fund shareholder activism.
+Prior to LDR, Ryan practiced as an attorney with Vinson & Elkins LLP, where he specialized in representing publicly traded companies and private equity firms in their negotiation and execution of mergers and acquisitions and other corporate transactions and ongoing related governance work; and representing public companies in takeover defense campaigns and negotiations in the context of hedge fund shareholder activism.
 He also has extensive experience founding, operating, and advising small businesses prior to his legal career.

 Roxann S. Neumann